Tuesday, June 30, 2020

 Are these connected?
 If so how?

-To understand the conflict between the law and grace is to understand the conflict between the flesh (human natures inclination to try to earn love instead of receiving it as a gift) and the Spirit i.e. experiencing God's love by grace not by works i.e. not earning it.
-These are describing and addressing the the opposite sides of the same need for love and the life it brings i.e. the two opposing ways we experience love and life.
+To understand the conflict between the law and grace is to understand the conflict between the flesh (human nature's inclination to try to earn love - God's and others - instead of receiving it as a gift) and the Spirit, i.e. experiencing God's love by grace not by works i.e. not causes bondage - it enslaves us.
+We are enslaved because when our desire for love and acceptance is based on our efforts (vs Christ's) we must always seek approval from others because we never fully obtain it (we only experience it fleeting moments) because we never live righteous enough to gain it.

-Gaining this by our deeds doesn’t work ³long term i.e. you never get perfectly approved or feel perfectly accepted-loved because:
+You never get perfectly approved or feel perfectly accepted-loved because:

 1. You are never good enough - never perfect enough.

-2. Our need for love is infinite because we're designed for infinite love - i.e. for God, and His acceptance and approval.
+2. Our need for love is infinite because we're designed for perfect infinite love - i.e. for God, and His acceptance and approval.

-Like an addict enslaved to their addiction, we must go back, again and again, to constantly replenish our need for love, acceptance, and approval so we might be declared righteous-right by God and others i.e. we are always seeking to be told "good job!"
+Like an addict enslaved to their addiction, we must go back, again and again, to constantly replenish our need for love, acceptance, and approval so we might be declared righteous-right by God and others i.e. we are always seeking approval to be told "good job!"
 We are in bondage to this constant need for acceptance, approval, and praise because we are disconnected from the only true and lasting source of love i.e. God.

 Only in Christ are you freed from this bondage because you are fully approved and accepted by God through Christ's efforts on your behalf (vs our own which never work long-term).
 In Christ, your acceptance is now by grace not works.